Emerjoin/Hi-Framework-docs/2.3.1/tutorials/docs-project/topics/01_tutorials/01_views/01_view-events.md

 ```

 ### Transforming the html before the view is presented
-The __preLoad__ event cant be used to perform some transformations on the view's html before it gets compiled with it's respective $scope.
+The __preLoad__ event can be used to perform some transformations on the view's html before it gets compiled with it's respective $scope.
 You can even change the html completely if you want to.
 All you have to do is return the new __html__ you want to apply.
 ```js